Welcome to Cape Fear Clans —

 - Duncan's will of 1788 does not address Archibald at all and Duncan never identified him as a brother in any document.

 - I have searched through deeds to confirm the identity of this brother Archibald McNeill to no hard conclusion.
 He was alive in Duncan's deed to him in 1784 and may be the Archibald McNeill living with Hector Stewart and wife Negalena in the 1784 tax lists of Bladen County and who was under the age of 60.
 As far as I can tell he is only recently — here in this writing — being listed as a son of "Black Neill" McNeill.
-Though possible, this Archibald does not appear to be "Archibald Bahn" (aka "Scribbling Archie") McNeill who participated in a definitely subreptitious land appropriation, 100 acress out from under one Archibald McNeill "Verga" in Cumberland County in 1755.
+Though possible, this Archibald does not appear to be "Archibald Bahn" (aka "Scribbling Archie") McNeill who participated apparently in a surreptitious land appropriation, 100 acres out from under one Archibald McNeill "Verga" in Cumberland County in 1755.
 And this brother Archibald certainly was not "Laird Archie" (aka "Bluff Archie" and "Gentleman Archy") McNeill as "Laird Archie" was dead in 1779, per Cumberland County court minutes.

 - Archibald "Gentleman Archy" McNeill and wife Barbara Baker, who, for a time at least, appear to have lived north of Big Rockfish Creek on 100 acres at Stewart's Creek in Cumberland County where Bennetts Mill was in 1901, and is likely to have moved to the Bluff area: